A 3-DoF Robotic Platform for the Rehabilitation and Assessment of Reaction Time and Balance Skills of MS Patients: Introduction

-Dynamic platforms have been designed to treat balance disorder, like the static ones; however such systems require instantaneous dynamic action of the patients by forcing them to regulate their balance even under perturbations.
+Dynamic platforms have been designed to treat balance disorders, like static ones; but what is more, such systems require instantaneous dynamic action of the patients by forcing them to regulate their balance even under perturbations.
 Various studies have been performed to regulate the balance stability of people.
-For instance, balance boards~\citep{BalanceBoard} have been developed either electronically or by wood plate placed on a roller to train the people.
-The ones including load cells are able to measure the pressure of the foot and center of gravity of the patient~\citep{Geapro,bobo-balance,CoRehab,Tymo}.
-Another solution to train the patient has been proposed by GRAIL~\citep{GRAIL}, which is a dynamic treadmill working in harmony with the VR environment.
-Some commercially available robotic platforms~\citep{TechnologyLPGMedical, MultitestEquilibre} have been produced to address the post-traumatic, orthopedic or neurological problems by training hip, ankle and shoulder joints.
+For instance, one of the simplest examples is a wooden balance (wood plate placed on a roller to train the people) \cite{BalanceBoard}.
+It does not facilitate any sensor therefore, it cannot provide a quantitative assessment.
+The ones including load cells are able to measure the pressure of the foot and center of gravity of the patient \cite{Geapro,bobo-balance,CoRehab,Tymo}.
+Another solution to train the patient has been proposed by GRAIL \cite{GRAIL}, which is a dynamic treadmill working in harmony with the VR environment.
+Some commercially available robotic platforms \cite{TechnologyLPGMedical, MultitestEquilibre} have been produced to address post-traumatic, orthopedic, or neurological problems by training hip, ankle, and shoulder joints.
 Depending on the instruction given by the therapist to the robot, the robotic system can intentionally expose patients to an unbalanced state and expect them to strive against the instability.
-Such systems are able to measure the pressure distribution of each foot and evaluate balance level by means of the the center of mass of the body.
-Human - subject experiments provided evidence that dynamic force platforms help to regain dexterity of the limbs and postural stability than the traditional treatment group \citep{Saglia_2019}.
-Despite the benefits of the platforms, there is no study conducted in the literature to investigate the ability to control APAs and CPAs, accordingly the reaction time of the patients, and regulate the control strategy of the platform based on such information.
-Moreover, aforementioned robotic platforms were designed as a series of links connected by motor-actuated joints.
-Despite it is easier to solve dynamics and model the serial manipulators, preferring parallel manipulator in such an application provides advantages in terms of achieving high load carrying capability, better dynamic performance and precise positioning.
+Such systems are able to measure the pressure distribution of each foot and evaluate the balance level of patients by means of the CoM of the body.
+Human-subject experiments provided evidence that dynamic force platforms help to regain dexterity of the limbs and postural stability compared to the conventional treatment group \cite{Saglia_2019}.
+The current advanced solution in balance rehabilitation is Hunova\cite{hunova}, which can be utilized in both sitting and standing conditions thus allowing ankle and balance rehabilitation simultaneously.
+Various clinical studies were performed with this device and showed significant improvements in trunk control, postural balance, and walking speed in different patients group \cite{Cella_2020,Marchesi_2019,Taglione_2018,DeLuca_2020,Naro_2021}.
+The above-mentioned systems have freedom in 2 axes, roll and pitch axes orientation (plantar/dorsiflexion and inversion/eversion).
+However, it has been stated that roll, pitch, and z variables are effective in the balance change by mimicking basic real-life activities \cite{Lee_2018}.
+Despite the benefits of the platforms, there is no study conducted in the literature to investigate pressure distribution training and the ability to control APAs and CPAs, accordingly applied force and the reaction time of the patients, and regulate the control strategy of the platform based on such information.
+Moreover, the aforementioned robotic platforms were designed as a series of links connected by actuator-actuated joints.
+Although it is easier to model and do the dynamic analyses of the serial manipulators, preferring parallel manipulators in such an application provides advantages in terms of achieving high load-carrying capability, better dynamic performance, and precise positioning.
 Considering the efficacy of the parallel manipulator, to the best of our knowledge, there is no such study developed as a parallel manipulator to carry out balance training in the literature.